alyconr/leaderboard/README.md

 # 📖 [LEADERBOARD APP'] <a name="about-project"></a>

-  **[Leader Board  App]**  TThe Leaderboard API Application is a robust and flexible JavaScript application that empowers game developers and enthusiasts to create and manage dynamic leaderboards effortlessly.
-By leveraging the latest technologies such as ES6 modules, Webpack, and the Leaderboard API, this application offers a comprehensive solution for tracking, displaying, and analyzing scores in an intuitive and efficient manner.
+  **[Leader Board  App]**  The Leaderboard API Application is a powerful and versatile JavaScript application that utilizes REST methods to provide users with the ability to create games, submit scores, and retrieve scores for a selected game.
+The codebase is structured into various modules, each responsible for specific functionalities within the game.
+By incorporating cutting-edge technologies such as ES6 modules, Webpack, and the Leaderboard API's RESTful interface, this application offers a comprehensive solution for effectively tracking, displaying, and analyzing scores in an intuitive and efficient manner.

 ## 🛠 Built With <a name="built-with"></a>